 Digital DJ Pool is one of the cheapest pools to hop into and has the most intuitive website along with a trial period available.

 BPM Supreme is where all subscribers have access to both audio and video files (so a great boon for VJing).
-They also offer edits of tracks made by in-house producers and have a huge back catalogue.
+They also offer edits of tracks made by in-house producers and have a huge back catalog.

-Direct Music Service has been around so long that they have a back catalogue that spans decades.
+Direct Music Service has been around so long that they have a back catalog that spans decades.
 They also provide both audio and video files depending on the subscription tier you choose.
 And speaking of those subscription packages – they are kind of expensive.
 Obviously, a lot of DJs and producers feel it’s worth it.

 Club Killers has become extremely popular worldwide.
 They even have their own podcast on Mixcloud that promotes their exclusive music.
 They are one of the pools that also has excellent edits of popular tracks available.

 Digital Music Pool offers multiple genres and a huge back catalog.